k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: Infidels were not gaining alignment record points for kills
 - Fix: crash when giving a pet armor they can't wear
 - Fix: crash when giving a pet armor they can't wear, take two
+- Fix: 'You feel guilty' feedback when an Infidel would kill a shopkeeper